uisato/ableton-mcp-extended/INSTALLATION.md

 If you're migrating from the original:
 1. Uninstall the original package if installed: `pip uninstall ableton-mcp`
 2. Install this extended version following instructions above
-3. Update your Claude Desktop/Cursor configuration to use the new package name
+3. Update your Claude Desktop/Cursor configuration to use the correct path
 4. For local installations, ensure you're pointing to the correct directory

 ## Troubleshooting

 ### AI Assistant Integration Issues

-- **Tools not showing up**: Verify your claude_desktop_config.json or Cursor MCP settings
-- **Command not found errors**: Make sure you've installed uv/uvx properly
+- **No Hammer Icon in Claude**: Make sure your claude_desktop_config.json is correctly set up and the MCP server path is correct
+- **Connection Errors**: Ensure Ableton is running with the correct Remote Script
-- **Multiple instances**: Ensure you're only running one instance of the MCP server
+- **Multiple Instances**: Make sure only one instance of the MCP server is running
-- **Timeout issues**: Try simplifying your requests or breaking them into smaller steps
-- **Package conflict**: If you have both original and extended versions installed, uninstall the original

-### Port Conflicts

-Different servers use specific ports:
-- Core MCP Server: Port 3030 for HTTP
-- Hybrid TCP/UDP Server: Port 9877 for TCP and 9878 for UDP

-If you encounter port conflicts, make sure no other application is using these ports.

-### API Key Issues

-If you encounter issues with the ElevenLabs integration:
-1. Verify your API key is correct
-2. Check your ElevenLabs subscription status
-3. Ensure your `.env` file is in the correct location

-### Python Dependencies

-If you encounter import errors:
-1. Make sure you've installed the package with `pip install -e .`
-2. For specific components, install their requirements separately
-3. Check that you're using Python 3.10 or higher

-### Common Issues
+### Ableton Remote Script Issues

-- **Connection dropped**: Try restarting both the AI assistant and Ableton Live
+- **Script Not Appearing**: Double-check the Remote Scripts location for your version of Ableton
-- **Remote script not responding**: Verify it's properly installed and selected in Ableton's preferences
+- **Connection Errors**: Make sure the Remote Script is properly installed and selected in Ableton's preferences

+### ElevenLabs Integration Issues

-- **ElevenLabs errors**: Check your API key and quota limits
+- **API Key Errors**: Verify your ElevenLabs API key is correct and has sufficient credits
-- **"Have you tried turning it off and on again?"**: This classic IT solution often works!
-Restart all components
+- **Output Directory Issues**: Ensure the output directory exists and is writable

+### General Tips

+- **Path Errors**: Use absolute paths when configuring AI assistants
+- **Permission Issues**: Make sure you have the right permissions for files and directories
+- **Python Version**: Ensure you're using Python 3.10 or higher
+- **Dependency Conflicts**: Consider using a virtual environment for isolation